AimRT/AimRT/document/sphinx-en/tutorials/interface_py/logger.md

 - `error(logger, msg)`
 - `fatal(logger, msg)`

-The first parameter of these interfaces is a `LoggerRef` handle type, and the second parameter is the log message string.
-Modules can obtain the `LoggerRef` handle by calling the `GetLogger()` interface of the `CoreRef` handle.
+The first parameter of these interfaces is a `LoggerRef` handle type, and the second parameter is the log string.
+Modules can obtain a `LoggerRef` handle by calling the `GetLogger()` interface of the `CoreRef` handle.

 ## Usage Example

-Module developers can directly refer to the following example to use the log handle assigned to the module for logging:
+Module developers can directly use the log handle allocated to the module to print logs by referring to the following example:

 ```python
 import aimrt_py